 Description

-The proposed set of infrastructure projects includes: (*denotes Early Action)
+The infrastructure projects include: (*denotes Early Action)

 - Enola new main line and interlocking configuration improvements*